Hannah414/Using-C-On-A-Mac/README.md

 ## Structs

-C is an Object Oriented Program.
-Objects in C are difined as *structs*, similar to arrays, *structs* are variables that hold multiple values.
+C is an Procedural Oriented language.
+Objects in C are defined as *structs*, similar to arrays, *structs* are variables that hold multiple values.
 Though unlike arrays, *structs* are capable of holding multiple different data types.

 Structs are created using **struct Variable { dataType subVariable;  } OptionalShortHandVariable;**